This Alliance project aims to cut the time and costs of border clearance for perishable food products, benefitting Jordan’s agricultural sector.

 Traders shipping plants or plant products must acquire a paper phytosanitary certificate to show that the material is considered free from pests and that they comply with plant health regulations.
 Jordan aims to enhance the use of automated systems for this verification process, removing the risk of erroneous, lost, or damaged paperwork that can take time to resolve, leaving stranded produce to spoil.

-The Alliance has already gained valuable experience supporting the implementation of this digitised approach in Morocco and has other ePhyto projects underway in Colombia, Ecuador, Madagascar and Senegal.
+The Alliance has already gained valuable experience supporting the implementation of this digitalised approach in Morocco and has other ePhyto projects underway in Colombia, Ecuador, Madagascar, Senegal, and Thailand.

 What we are doing

 Our project is supporting the Jordanian government in introducing electronic phytosanitary certificates, or ePhytos, and in joining the “ePhyto Hub,” an initiative of the International Plant Protection Convention (IPPC) Secretariat.
 This electronic hub allows participating countries to electronically exchange ePhytos with trading partners quickly, accurately, and at low cost.